 For other industries like media, tech, travel, or fashion, you would want to use "Hi," "Hello," or even "Hey."
 Refer to your prospect by their first name, not full name.
 This is not optional.
 Also steer clear of saying "Mr./Mrs./Ms.", which is outdated.

-Hey Bob, hope you're having a great week.
+Hey Bob, thanks for connecting with me on LinkedIn.
+Hope you're having a great week.

 Hey X, hope you remember me.
 I loved reading your blog post on X and we also connected on LinkedIn, where you pointed me towards Y.